 It is uncommon to use the wavefunctional formulation of quantum field theory in the interpretation of quantum mechanics.
-For some reason, it is considered more natural to take nonrelativistic quantum mechanics as a benchmark for these interpretations.
-But the wavefunctional formulation is natural too, if not even more natural, and in any case it is more realistic.
+It is more common to take nonrelativistic quantum mechanics as a benchmark for these interpretations.
+But the wavefunctional formulation is natural too, if not even more natural, and it is more realistic.

-Remark 4.
+Observation 4.
 When we perform a quantum measurement of a smaller system, we never observe directly its state, only the pointer state of the apparatus, which is macroscopic.
 A measuring device is dedicated to a particular location and type of quantum field (or subsystem in general), not to a particular particle (or subsystem).
 The result of any measurement translates into a change in the macro-state of the universe.
 All these are described adequately by the wavefunctional of the entire universe.